gvwilson/thirdbit/src/fiction/iffy/index.md

 with something blobbish and silvery scattered through her like spilled mercury.

-"Citizen Kwan—she prefers Iffy, by the way—well, she has some rather interesting modifications to her genome.
+"Citizen Kwan—she prefers Iffy, by the way—well, she has some rather interesting modifications.
 The first clone in her lineage seems to have been born just as Niobium was picking up speed.
-It took quite a lot of work to detect her modifications—even now I'm only half convinced they're real.
+It took quite a lot of work to detect her enhancements—even now I'm only half convinced they're real.
 It's all rather a mystery,"
 Doctor Johel mused,